 Prep 30M | Cook 30M | Enjoy in 60M

-Soup-weather is something we seem to have a lot of here in Alberta. -30°C and screaming winds?
+Soup-weather is something we seem to have a lot of here in Canada. -30°C and screaming winds?
 Great day for soup.
 Chilly spring rains?
 Break out the soup.
 A day skiing, skating or even fishing?
 Load up your favourite thermos with some hearty chicken soup with homemade noodles and you’ll be ready to stay out all day, even in the toughest winter conditions.

 If you don’t have an old family recipe kicking around, we suggest you give this tasty, hearty and satisfying “Grandma’s Chicken Soup with Homemade Noodles” recipe a shot.
-Nothing compares to the homemade noodles, and of course we love that they’re made with Alberta Wheat.
+Nothing compares to the homemade noodles, and of course we love that they’re made with Canadian Wheat.
 If you’re seriously short on time, whip up some dried pasta and adjust the cooking time accordingly – you’ll still have a pot of delicious chicken soup to battle those winter chills.

 1 gallon chicken stock